The Ultimate Guide to Custom Watercooling your PC

 Remember the tip before about how important leak testing is?
 I will say it just one more time – Don’t skip this step.

 Remove your PC components out of the case and gently rest them on an anti-static bag on top of your motherboard box for now.
-Fill up the reservoir and use the paperclip trick to start the pump; remember to keep the reservoir high in the loop and make sure no air enters the loop.
+Fill up the reservoir and use the paperclip trick start the pump, remember to keep the reservoir high in the loop and make sure no air enters the loop.

-You may need to turn the pump on and off a few times to force air through the system, and it allows all the smaller bubbles to accumulate into bigger bubbles allowing them to pass through the loop easier.
+You may need to turn the pump on and off a few times to force air through the system, it allows all the smaller bubbles to accumulate into bigger bubbles allowing them to pass through the loop easier.

-When the pump stops making a gurgling sound, the water-cooling loop is full, but it still helps to rock the case gently to move any stubborn bubbles.
+When the pump stops making a gurgling sound, the watercooling loop is full, but it still helps to rock the case gently to move any stubborn bubbles.

 Step Eight: Final Build